quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

   * "client" indicates that this vantage point follows client data flow semantics (a "packet sent" event goes in the direction of the server).
-  * "server" indicates that this vantage point follow server data flow semantics (a "packet sent" event goes in the direction of the client).
+  * "server" indicates that this vantage point follows server data flow semantics (a "packet sent" event goes in the direction of the client).
   * "unknown" indicates that the flow's direction is unknown.